 4. Did You Have a Strong Attachment to Objects at an Early Age?

 Sure, many adults had collections of action figures and various toys when they were children.
 However, how strong were your attachments?
 If someone tried to take a toy or other cherished object away from you, did you feel completely abandoned, alone, and hopeless?
 This could have been an indication of a future life as a hoarder.
 Experts say that children who react this way over objects have trouble identifying feelings and emotions, so they “hoard” them inside.
 If you have been someone who holds onto things for various sentimental reasons, and feel intense grief when they are taken away, you may be a hoarder.

 5. The Purge Test: Do You Have Trouble Letting Go?

 One of the sure fire signs that you may be a hoarder is simply your trouble getting rid of all the clutter your possessions have created.
 The idea of cleaning out the closet, emptying the room of Christmas dolls, and vintage salt and pepper shakers fills you with a feeling of dread and anxiety.
 If you notice that you also feel that you spend more time trying to creatively store things as opposed to letting them go, you may be a hoarder.
 If you feel that the stuff that you own has become part of your identity as a whole, that is also another indication of hoarding.
-Rip off the emotional band aid and call Garden City junk removal.
+Rip off the emotional band aid and call a Junk removal in Suffolk county.